bondy-io/bondy_docs/docs/reference/configuration/broker_bridge.md

 # Broker Bridge Configuration Reference
->Bondy Broker Bridge is a subsystem that enables you to have a set of supervised embedded WAMP subscribers that re-publish events to an external message broker or system.{.definition}
+Bondy Broker Bridge is a subsystem that enables you to have a set of supervised embedded WAMP subscribers that re-publish events to an external message broker or system.

 ## Bridges
 A bridge is a built-in client in Bondy which can connect to another broker and forward messages to it.